The Policy Report Circa 2008

 Igor holds a BA in Public Policy and Communication Studies from California State University Northridge.
 Born in Ukraine, Igor now proudly calls Los Angeles his home.

 Sly says: I wanted to hear more about their positions in general and not just about their special interests.
 This time it worked in reverse, and revealed that many are against reining in Big Tech, especially Google.
 Too many victims whose private information has been revealed through Google searches, have been financially destroyed.
 My cousin can't get a normal day job because the search for his name in Google carries a 15 year old DUI record.
 Businesses get harmed because a family member of the company has declared bankruptcy.
-These search results last years and are a ball and chain around the ankle of their Google's victims.
+I read that a major medical waste disposal firm suffered when Google started posting restaurants and pubs when their name was searched.
+Imagine expecting to get to the company's website but ending up at a Chinese restaurant in Brooklyn?
+In this conspiratorial world of constant trolls, the medical waste disposal search result could have been an intentional attack on a business via manipulation of Google's search results - another potential issue for the policy wonks.
+These search results can last for years and become a ball and chain around the ankle of their Google's victims.
 Google offers no way to clear an old record or any personal information appearing in the search results.
 So the only option, for those who can afford it is to hire a takedown service to remove negative search results for a fee.
 These services are expensive and their very existence is a sign that something is rotten at Google.
 If the only way to remove harmful results is to pay a 3rd party, then only the wealthy can clean their results.
 This is unfair and contributes to the inequality within our society.
 Laws and policies should protect us.
 But now the politicians see a way to hammer their rivals over whether or not to regulate Big Tech.
 Good Policies, Please!

 The Political Resources Page is designed to serve as a resource for the political novice.
 It has links to government websites that can give you information on candidates, propositions, or analysis of both.
 It also includes anything that we thought might be useful to the political researcher who wants impartial information.